koajs/koa/docs/api/index.md

   Koa requires __node v7.6.0__ or higher for ES2015 and async function support.

-  You can quickly install a supposed version of node with your favorite version manager:
+  You can quickly install a supported version of node with your favorite version manager:

 ```bash
 $ nvm install 7